Prachimirkute/Country_Search_Application/README.md

 ## Discription

 ```
 This project consists of a React frontend interface that allows users to input a country's name.
-The frontend makes requests to a NodeJS backend server, which in turn fetches information about the specified country from the [countries API](https://restcountries.com/v3.1/all).
+The frontend makes requests to a NodeJS backend server, which is Fetch all Country Information and the specified Country Information from the countries API.
 The retrieved information is then rendered back to the user in an easily understandable format.

 1. Fetch All Country Information from the Backend:
    When the frontend application loads, you can make an initial request to the backend endpoint that fetches information for all countries.
 This information can be stored on the frontend and used to quickly display details when users search for a specific country.

-- Implementation:
-  Create a backend endpoint (api/countryList) that fetches information for all countries.
+ - Create a backend endpoint (api/countryList) that fetches information for all countries.
-  On the frontend, make an initial API request to this endpoint when the application loads.
+ - On the frontend, make an initial API request to this endpoint when the application loads and display all   frontend data.

 2. User-Friendly Interface to Input a Country Name:
    Provide a simple and user-friendly input field in the frontend where users can type the name of the country they want to search.

-- Implementation:
-  Use a text input field in the frontend for users to enter the country name.
+   - Use a text input field in the frontend for users to enter the country name.

 3. Quickly Display Specific Country Information:
-   When a user enters a country name, the frontend should quickly display relevant information about that country without requiring a page refresh.
+   When a user enters a country name, the frontend should quickly display relevant information about that.

-- Implementation:
-  Use asynchronous requests to the backend (api/countries) when the user enters a country name.
+   - Use asynchronous requests to the backend (api/countries) when the user enters a country name.
      Dynamically update the frontend interface to display relevant information.

-Display the relevant information received from the backend on the frontend interface.
-Show basic information about the country, such as its name, flag, capital.

 4. Read More Button for Additional Information:
    Provided a "Read More" button that users can click to access additional detailed information about the country.